cubic.dev

 Frequently Asked Questions

-How does the system identify the correct engineer to notify?
+How does the platform know which engineer to notify?

-Is my proprietary code stored during these background scans?
+Does the system store our proprietary code during background scans?

 Conclusion